In this article, we will explore Login views and Registration views and provide instructions on how to incorporate them into your Knack app.

 Removing Login Pages

-Login pages can also be removed in the Builder by clicking on the dropdown arrow next to the page name in your page tree and selecting the "Remove Login" option from the dropdown:
+Login pages can also be removed in the Builder by clicking on the dropdown arrow next to the page name in your page tree and selecting the "Remove Login" option:

 Caution: Removing a login page will have an impact on any pages and views that rely on that login page.
 We highly recommend creating a copy of your app and testing the change in the app copy before implementing it in your live app.